 Need Help with Quitting?

-- Not On Tobacco (N-O-T) Program: An American Lung Association program designed for teens who smoke.
+- Not On Tobacco (N-O-T) Program: An American Lung Association program designed for teens who smoke/vape.
 The 8-10 session group-format is facilitated by someone who has completed a training on the curriculum and how to support youth through the quitting process.
-The program is being updated to include help for quitting e-cigarettes and is offered periodically in several Jefferson County high schools.
-Find out if your teen’s school is offering this or another program to help youth quit.
+Talk to your school counselor to find out if your school is offering this or another program to help youth quit.

 - Colorado Youth QuitLine: The Colorado QuitLine offers free text, online, and phone coaching for youth 12 and over.
 Medications may be available for ages 18+.
 Visit COYouthQuitLine.org or call 1-800-QUIT-NOW (1-800-784-8669) to learn more.

 - This is Quitting: A free text-based cessation program offered by The Truth Initiative to help young people quit tobacco.
 Text text DITCHJUUL to 887-09 to get started.

 - Smokefree Teen/quitStart: Smokefree Teen is part of the National Cancer Institute’s (NCI) Smokefree.gov initiative.
 Smokefree Teen helps teens stop using tobacco by providing information grounded in scientific evidence and offering free tools that meet teens where they are—on their mobile phones.
 Their text messaging program can help teens quit smoking, and the quitSTART app helps teens become smoke free by providing helpful strategies for tackling cravings, bad moods, and other situations where teens may smoke. to get started.

 - MyLifeMyQuit.com: Text “Start My Quit” to 855-891-9989 or call.
 The My Life, My Quit program is a free and confidential for teens who want help quitting all forms of tobacco including vaping.
 By enrolling, teen participants receive: